Frequently Asked Questions

-What is “life-sustaining treatment”?
+What are “life-sustaining treatments”?

 Who fills out the MOLST form?